MathieuNls/phd-seminar/07_jcharming.md

+# JCHARMING: Java CrasH Automatic Reproduction by directed Model checkING {#chap:jcharming}

+In this chapter, we present `JCHARMING` (Java CrasH Automatic Reproduction by directed Model checkING).
+`JCHARMING` is an approach to reproduce field-crash.
+Every time a bug report is submitted to a project management system and aggregated by `BUMPER`, `JCHARMING` will try to reproduce it.
+In case of success, the steps to reproduce the bug are saved in `BUMPER`.

 Field failures are challenging to reproduce because the data provided by the end users is often scarce.
 A survey conducted with developers of major open source software systems such as Apache, Mozilla and Eclipse